 Procedures for the CJA Trial Attorney Panel for the Central District of California

-Members of the CJA Trial Attorney Panel are highly skilled criminal defense attorneys who have significant experience representing people charged with the commission of a federal crime.
+Members of the CJA Trial Attorney Panel are highly skilled criminal defense attorneys who are committed to defending the rights of persons charged with the commission of a federal crime.

 Prospective members of the panel are evaluated by seeking input from their peers and the judicial officers before whom they appear.
-The selection process includes evaluation of their written and oral skills and criminal trial experience, and consideration of their experience handling criminal cases at the trial level and representing indigent defendants.
+The selection process includes evaluation of the panel applicant’s state and federal criminal trial experience, written work product, verbal advocacy skills, and demonstrated ability to represent indigent defendants.

 Before a prospective member is recommended, the Advisory Committee seeks to confirm that an applicant has the following qualifications:

-3. The applicant has a professional history that demonstrates that he/she can be a zealous and skilled advocate for defendants charged with a variety of federal criminal offenses.
+- The applicant has a professional history that demonstrates that zealous and skilled advocacy for defendants charged with a variety of federal criminal

-4. The applicant has experience or demonstrated ability to be able to communicate with and advocate for indigent defendants.
+- The applicant has experience or demonstrated ability to be able to communicate with and advocate for the indigent defendant.

-5. The applicant has the ability to research, prepare, and present written and oral arguments on behalf of defendants beyond the filing of generic or canned briefs and the making of routine arguments.
+- The applicant has the ability to research, prepare, and present written and oral arguments on behalf of defendants beyond the filing of generic or canned briefs and the making of routine

-6. The applicant exhibits good moral and ethical character and has demonstrated professional demeanor with the Court and court staff.
-Criminal charges or convictions, while not automatically disqualifying, must be explained to the satisfaction of the Advisory Committee and the Court.
+- The applicant exhibits good moral and ethical character and has demonstrated professional demeanor with the Court and court staff.
+Criminal charges, or convictions, while not automatically disqualifying, must be explained to the satisfaction of the Advisory Committee and the Court.

-7. The applicant has sufficient computer-related skills to e-file documents, submit invoices in accordance with the Court’s rules and orders, and review electronic discovery.
+- The applicant has sufficient computer-related skills to e-file documents in accordance with the Court’s rules and orders, submit vouchers and funding authorizations in eVoucher, and competently review electronic discovery.

 Selection, Renewal, and Removal of Panel Members